Why do child support payments go to Supportkids before coming to me?

 Can Supportkids intercept an IRS tax return from the non-custodial parent?

-As a private company Supportkids does not have the authority to intercept the non-custodial parent's income tax return.
-Any payment we receive that is identified as an IRS intercept will be passed directly to you with no fees deducted.
+As a private company, Supportkids does not have the authority to intercept the non-custodial parent's income tax return.
+Any payment we receive that is identified as an IRS intercept will be passed directly to you.
 Your local government office should update their records annually and include tax refund interceptions as an enforcement option.

 Will you forward correspondence from me or my children to the non-custodial parent?